bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 To update an existing Bevy App or Plugin to **Bevy 0.6**, check out our [0.5 to 0.6 Migration Guide](/learn/book/migration-guides/0.5-0.6/).

-There are a _ton_ of improvements in this release, but here are some of the big ones:
+There are a _ton_ of improvements, bug fixes and quality of life tweaks in this release.
+Here are some of the highlights:

 * A brand new modern renderer that is prettier, faster, and simpler to extend
 * Directional and point light shadows